jgehrcke/gipc/README.rst

 What is gipc?
 =============
-Usage of Python's multiprocessing package in the context of a gevent-powered application may raise various problems and most likely breaks the application in many ways.
+Usage of Python's multiprocessing package in the context of a gevent-powered application may raise problems and most likely breaks the application in various subtle ways.

 gipc (pronunciation "gipsy") is developed with the motivation to solve many of these issues transparently.
 With gipc, multiprocessing.Process-based child processes can safely be created anywhere within your gevent-powered application.
 The API of multiprocessing.Process objects is provided in a gevent-cooperative fashion.
 Furthermore, gipc comes up with a pipe-based transport layer for gevent-cooperative inter-process communication and useful helper constructs. gipc is lightweight and simple to integrate.